 By the end of 1933, Prohibition would be repealed in the United States.
 To the American public, polygamy was, like alcohol, perceived as a menace to morality.
 To the LDS Church, Mormon polygamy was now a menace to its claims of exclusive priesthood authority and to the official narrative that the practice of plural marriage had ended with the 1890 Manifesto.

-A target for both Church and State, Mormon polygamists of Short Creek in 1935 faced the first raid by Arizona authorities.
+A target for both Church and State, Mormon polygamists of Short Creek faced the first raid by Arizona authorities in 1935.

 Probably impressed by the Mormon resistance against the administration of Heber J. Grant and by the practice of plural marriage in an arid, impoverished Arizona town, 23-year old Ross Wesley LeBaron would find himself at the crossroads of Church, Fundamentalism and family tradition.
 Celestial plural marriage, after all, had been part of his belief system, his family history and childhood memories.

 Raised in the Mormon colony of Colonia Juarez, Mexico eight-year old Ross saw his father Alma Dayer LeBaron (1886-1951) courting his Sunday School teacher the day he was baptized: